fjp/frenet/README.md

 determins the s coordinate of the transformed point $P_F$.
 If the reference path is sufficiently smooth (continuously differentiable) then the vector $\vec{PR}$ is orthogonal to the reference path at the point $R_C$.
 The signed length of $\vec{PR}$ determines the d coordinate of $P_F$.
-The sign is positive, if $P_C$ lies to the left along the run lenght of the reference path.
+The sign is positive, if $P_C$ lies on the left along the run lenght of the reference path.

 ## Usage